-This program is supported, in part, by National Endowment for the Arts; Milton and Sally Avery Arts Foundation; Hartfield Foundation; New York City Department of Cultural Affairs, in partnership with the City Council; New York City Council District 34; New York State Council on the Arts and the New York State Legislature; James Rosenquist Foundation; Wilhelm Family Foundation; and William Talbott Hillman Foundation.
+This program is supported, in part, by Canada Council for the Arts; Hartfield Foundation; Milton and Sally Avery Arts Foundation; New York City Department of Cultural Affairs, in partnership with the City Council; New York City Council District 33; New York City Council District 34; New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature; Sherrill Collection of American Art Foundation; South Arts; James Rosenquist Foundation; Joseph Robert Foundation; and William Talbott Hillman Foundation.

 Accessibility information: Please note that the entrance to ISCP has seven steps and a ramp, which is ADA compliant.
 There are seven artist studios and one exhibition space which can be accessed on the first floor of ISCP.
 There is an accessible bathroom on the first floor at the end of the hallway, up one step, where the artist studios are located.
 To access the second floor there is a